Brenda309/Webinar_AI/README.md

 To get a local copy up and running follow these simple steps:

+.
 Open your terminal and navigate to the folder you would like to put these files.
-Type these commands into the terminal:
+Type these commands into your terminal:

     $   git clone https://github.com/brenda309/Capstone.git
     $   cd  Capstone
       Double click on index.html file in run project in Browser